zeren-li/zerenli-site/content/home/publication.md

 ## Working Papers

 **"A Privilege of the Rich?
-A Duality of Unequal Government Responsiveness in Urban China."** With Jiawei Fu and Haibin Yan, Conditionally accepted. *Comparative Political Studies*. [link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4253200)
+A Duality of Unequal Government Responsiveness in Urban China."** With Jiawei Fu and Haibin Yan.
+Conditionally accepted. *Comparative Political Studies*. [link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4253200)

-**"Olson in China: Regional Chamber of Commerce, Political Brokers, and Firm Subsidies."** With Shenghua Lu, R\&R at *American Journal of Political Science*. [link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4802271)
+**"Brokerage and Patronage: Regional Chambers of Commerce and Firm Subsidies in China"** With Shenghua Lu, Conditionally accepted. *American Journal of Political Science*.

 **"Favor With Fear: The Distributional Effect of Political Risk on Government Procurement in China."** With Songrui Liu. [link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4338925)